 , which shows outwardly as increasingly thinning hair and, in some cases, baldness.

 The transplanted hairs should be immune to attack by DHT, but they can quickly form something of a ‘hair island’ if remedial steps are not taken to address the likely future shedding of the surrounding hairs.

-Hair growth booster products such as the LaserComb do take a little more time to use, but are not all for daily use and they are optional additions.
-One hair growth booster that certainly requires almost no effort is Hair Vitalics for Men, the food supplement designed exclusively by Belgravia’s hair growth experts to maintain and improve the health and condition of the hair.
-In addition to comprising premium quality, highly-targeted vitamins, minerals, amino acids and botanical extracts aimed at promoting healthy hair growth, this convenient one-a-day tablet also includes saw palmetto which has been shown to reduce DHT levels in the blood stream.
+products such as the FDA-cleared LaserComb do take a little more time to use, but are not all for daily use and they are optional additions.
+One additional hair growth product that certainly requires almost no effort is Hair Vitalics for Men

 Patience and consistency is key

 Signing up for a hair loss treatment regime does require some commitment, however, and a key attribute

 is patience because new hairs don’t spring up overnight.
 While some clients may witness noticeable changes in three months, for others it may be five or six - sometimes more depending on factors such as how advanced the hairloss was when treatment first started.

 It is different for everybody, and all clients first need to get through the ‘stabilisation phase’ in which further hair shedding stops before regrowth can begin.